 Visual Photonics Epitaxy Co., Ltd. (the "Company") was incorporated in November 1996.
-The Company is primarily engaged in research & development, manufacturing and sales of optoelectronic semi-conductors epitaxy, optoelectronic components products and etc. On January 24, 2002, the Company's common stock was officially listed on the Taiwan Stock Exchange Corporation.
+The Company is primarily engaged in research & development, manufacture and sales of optoelectronic semi-conductors epitaxy, optoelectronic components products and etc. On January 24, 2002, the Company's common stock was officially listed on the Taiwan Stock Exchange Corporation.

-2. The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These financial statements were authorized for issuance by the Board of Directors on March 10, 2022.

-3. Application of New Standards, Amendments and Interpretations

-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting

-Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+- 2. The Date of Authorisation for Issuance of the Financial Statements and Procedures for Authorisation These financial statements were authorized for issuance by the Board of Directors on March 16, 2023. - 3.
+Application of New Standards, Amendments and Interpretations - (1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by FSC effective from 2021 are as follows:
+New standards, interpretations and amendments endorsed by the FSC and became effective from 2022 are as follows: